"She had flat tummy during Xmas": Reactions as Ka3na welcomes 2nd child

 The BBNaija star took to her official Instastory channel with a video which appeared to have been filmed at the hospital.

-Ka3na proceeded to reveal that she welcomed a baby boy and she appreciated everyone who sent lovely messages to her.
+Ka3na proceeded to reveal that she welcomed her second child and she appreciated everyone who sent lovely messages to her.

 Watch the video below: